 But there’s still nothing quite like his biopic on the Doors; an R-rated Macedonian feast that is preposterously extravagant and incandescent, like Vincente Minnelli’s Lust for Life (1956).
 It is a campy, patricidal, erotic, and smoldering rejection of “Just Say No” puritanism.
 It is, as Lana Del Rey might intone, “white hot forever”—as provocative today as it was three decades ago.

 If the hypnotic blades of a chopper hovering over Vietnam resurrected Jim Morrison from his Parisian grave, then Stone’s film reinvented him into a carnival ride decorated with Greek columns and lipsticked graffiti.

-For Generation X, Val Kilmer’s performance as an “enlightened savage” is the only vaguely recognizable Jim Morrison, who remains as ungraspable and chaotic as Oliver Stone’s artistic vision: a wobbly “doors of perception” from which we now hallucinate on who shot JFK? and Jim Morrison, hot, sexy, and dead.
+For Generation X and aging millennials, Val Kilmer’s performance as an “enlightened savage” is the only vaguely recognizable Jim Morrison, who remains as ungraspable and chaotic as Oliver Stone’s artistic vision: a wobbly “doors of perception” from which we now hallucinate on who shot JFK? and Jim Morrison, hot, sexy, and dead.

 The cinematography in this film produces some astonishing eye-candy.
 It feels like we’re trapped in some deranged poet’s low-grade acid trip.

 Well, we used a lot of filters [laughs].
 We had to go back into the past.
 We had everyone dressed in period, which was very expensive.
 Bob [Richardson] was feeling his oats as a young cinematographer.
 We were also taking chances that we normally wouldn’t.
 We were growing in our boldness.
 We wanted to challenge all the ideas.
 We had no rules, no limits, no laws…

 At least for my generation, the film has come to symbolize a darkly funny and dizzying parody of the Dionysian “cock rocker” as a kind of John Waters character.